 America Is in Big Trouble

-What creates wealth is the real economy like agriculture, manufacturing, mining, energy and construction.
-The trade, professional service and financial sectors only provide assistance in exchange for a piece of the pie.
-They do not generate wealth by themselves.
-(See Mammonism.)
+Wealth is created by the real economy—sectors like agriculture, manufacturing, mining, energy, and construction.
+In contrast, trade, professional services, and financial sectors merely support the real economy, extracting value in exchange for their services.
+They do not generate wealth independently (see Mammonism).

-For its own self-interest, the United States has become a source of instability in the world.
-Of course, its vested interests will not stop being the troublemaker.
-Some of them think that they can harvest others's wealth forever just by keeping the money printing presses running.
-Others are willing to start another world war to maintain their hegemony.
-On the surface, it is the overcapitalization and overfinancialization that have led to America's crises, but the root of the problem lies in the ideologies that the American plutocrats believe, that is, capitalism, Darwinism, Machiavellianism, the law of the jungle, and zero-sum game.
-(See Darwinism and Eastern Philosophies.)
-It's just that they forget that a hegemony built on mounting debt rather than real ecomony is not sustainable.
-Most tango dancers do not embrace the ideologies of the American plutocrats, I believe, because these ideologies contradict the spirit of tango, but we cannot but be wary of the negative influence of these ideologies on our life and tango.
+For its own self-interest, the United States has become a source of global instability.
+Its ruling elite remains unwilling to change course, convinced they can sustain their dominance indefinitely through financial manipulation and military intervention.
+Some think they can harvest others nations' wealth forever just by keeping the money printing presses running.
+Others are willing to start another world war to maintain their primacy.
+On the surface, America’s crisis stems from over-financialization, but the deeper issue lies in the ideology embraced by its plutocrats—capitalism, Darwinism, Machiavellianism, the law of the jungle, and the zero-sum game mentality (see Philosophies that Separate Two Worlds).
+They fail to acknowledge that hegemony built on mounting debt rather than real economic strength is unsustainable.
+Most tango dancers do not embrace the ideologies of the American oligarchs, I believe, as these ideologies contradict the spirit of tango, but we cannot but be wary of the negative influence of these ideologies on our life and tango.

 P.S.

-The following video explains the American monetary system, from Bretton Woods agreement, decoupling of USD to gold, USD pegging to oil, consumer capitalism, vendor financing, outsourcing manufacturing, job losses, big trade deficits, huge inequality, big military, lots of wars, printing more and more money and having more and more debt, to devaluation of USD and inflation.
+The following video provides an in-depth explanation of the American monetary system—from the Bretton Woods Agreement and the decoupling of the U.S. dollar from gold, to its peg to oil, consumer capitalism, vendor financing, outsourcing of manufacturing, job losses, trade deficits, rising inequality, military expansion, perpetual warfare, uncontrolled money printing, increasing debt, and ultimately, the dollar’s devaluation and inflation crisis.
 The speaker attributes this doomed system to dollar as the world reserve currency and suggests that these will all end when a new currency regime emerges.
-The question is whether vested interests in the US will allow that to happen before the empire collapses?
+The key question is: will the U.S.'s elite special interests allow that to happen before their empire collapses?

 No comments: